regular brush collection over until 2023

 Large Brush Piles

 Brush piles that will take longer than 10 minutes to collect will be assigned to a truck-mounted crane.
 The crane vehicle, or clam, will typically arrive within three business days of the chipper crew.

 Brush cut by contractors will NOT be collected.
 Please make arrangements with the contractor for material disposal.

-Residents can also bring yard waste to a drop-off site.
+Residents can also bring brush to a drop-off site.